emavgl/emavgl.github.io/content/about.md

 *Software Engineer (Data) at Runtastic*
 *emavgl@gmail.com*

 My name is Emanuele and I am originally from the beautiful island of Sicily in Italy.
-After completing my Bachelor's degree in Catania, I pursued a Master's degree in Computer Science with a focus on Data and Security at Trento.
+After completing my Bachelor's degree in Catania, I pursued a Master's degree in Computer Science with a focus on Data and Security at Univerisity of Trento.
 Following my studies, I worked as a Researcher at Fondazione Bruno Kessler for two years before moving to Linz, Austria to join the Data Team at Runtastic as a Software Engineer.
-In my free time, I enjoy running, cooking (and eating), reading and exploring new places.
+In my free time, I enjoy running, cooking (and eating), reading, and exploring new places.

 ## Experiences

 - **[2020-Present] Software Engineer (Data) at Runtastic**

     I am currently working as a Software Engineer in the Data Team.
-My main focus is on data architecture design, managing data migration to adidas, and improving our data platform and CI/CD.
+My main focus is on data architecture design, managing data exchange with adidas, and improving our data platform and CI/CD.

-    - I worked on the migration of data and data platform to the cloud using Databricks and Microsoft Azure.
+    - I contributed to the migration of data and data platform to a cloud based solution, based on Databricks and Microsoft Azure.
-    - I have taken part in designing and implementing most of the cloud architecture and ETL pipelines, implementing GDPR compliance, data quality measures, CI/CD tooling, and alerting.
+    - I took part in designing and implementing the architecture of our data platform, including the ETL pipelines, systems to ensure GDPR compilance and data quality, CI/CD tooling, ad alerting.
     - I have implemented data products connected to backend services such as follower recommendations and retention models.
     - In Q1 2022, I worked in the Android Team developing new features for the adidas Running and adidas Training android apps.
-    - In Q3 2022, I worked with the adidas sales team in Data & Analytics advising on best practices and collaborating with the team to implement the first ETL streaming pipeline serving an almost real-time dashboard used for making quick decisions during key selling moments (e.g., Black Friday).
+    - In Q3 2022, I worked with the adidas sales Data & Analytics team advising on best practices and collaborating with the team to implement the first ETL streaming pipeline serving an almost real-time dashboard used for making quick decisions during key selling moments (e.g., Black Friday).

     - **Technologies**: Python, PySpark, Kotlin, Databricks, Microsoft Azure